mlatona17/ZenPulse-Ecommerce-Analysis/README.md

-- The 4k gaming monitor, Apple Airpods, Macbook Laptop, and Thinkpad Laptop account for **96% of total sales**.
+- The 4k gaming monitor, Apple Airpods, Macbook Laptop, and Thinkpad Laptop account for **96% of total sales** across all 4 years.
+The Macbook Laptop saw the biggest YoY increase in sales with a **383%** spike in sales from 2019 to 2020.
 - The Apple Airpods were consistently the most popular product every year with total orders of **48k (45% of total orders)**.
-Due to pricing differences however the 4k Gaming Monitor brought in the most revenue with nearly **$10M in sales**.
+Due to pricing differences however the 4k Gaming Monitor brought in the most revenue with nearly **$10M in sales (35%)**.
 - In contrast the Bose Soundport Headphones was the least popular product by a large margin with only **27 orders** and **$3.3k in sales**.